abhiramchavakula/Digital-Concept-Tutorial/Tutorial.md

-I want to display some of my own work so you can understand how easy it is to build your own page, they are simple HTML5 pages and I will post the code below each image for review:
+I want to display some of my own work so you can understand how easy it is to build your own page, these are some simple HTML5 pages and I will post the code below each image for review:

-My portfolio is a little more complicated than just a simple HTML5 page, it includes some server side code such as Javascript to implement a few functions.
+My portfolio is a little more complicated than just a simple HTML5 page, it includes some server side code such as Javascript to implement a few functions so I will not be posting the code for this page for security reasons.

 [My portfolio](https://sonuchavakula.github.io/)